pingcap/docs-cn/encryption-at-rest.md

 * Encrypted files: number of encrypted data files currently exists.
 Compare this number to existings data files in the data directory to estimate portion of data being encrypted, when turning on encryption for a previously unencrypted cluster.
 * Encryption meta file size: size of the encryption meta data files.
 * Read/Write encryption meta duration: the extra overhead to operate on metadata for encryption.

+For debugging, the `tikv-ctl` command can be used to dump encryption metadata such as encryption method and data key id used to encryption the file, as well as list of data keys.
+Since the operation can expose senstive data, it is not recommended to use in production.
+Please refer to [TiKV Control](/tikv-control.md#dump-encryption-metadata] document.

 ## BR S3 server-side encryption